bmullan91/evt-emitter/README.md

 We're going to compare how *events* and *evt-emitter* do the following:

-- create an event emitter
+- Create an event emitter
-- register an event listener
+- Register an event listener
-- deregister the listener
+- Deregister the listener

 ###Node's events module
 ```js